 Headlamps are an often-neglected, albeit essential, part of driving safely at night.
-With age, headlights can yellow, get foggy, and even fill with water – all of which can severely affect their ability to illuminate the road for you.
+With age, headlights can yellow, get foggy, and even fill with water; all of which can severely affect their ability to illuminate the road for you.
 If your headlights fill with water, you’ll probably need to have them replaced.
-Otherwise, like if they’re merely blurry or foggy, you should be able to clean them up with some toothpaste and a wet cloth.
+Otherwise, like if they’re merely blurry or foggy, you should be able to clean them up.
+You can do that with some toothpaste and a wet cloth.

 Ensuring that your headlights are properly working prior to each time you get in the car could save your life.
 You shouldn’t drive any distance with headlights that are foggy, blurry or burnt out.
-Doing so will make it difficult for you to see what is in front of you at night and difficult for other drivers to see your vehicle.
+Doing so will make it difficult for you to see what is in front of you at night.
+And, it will make it difficult for other drivers to see your vehicle.

 Front And Rear Windows